beauregard-joshua/Into-The-Abyss-Story/characters/pcs/alias.md

 ## Trivia
 * Alias is quite skilled in several primary skills, but is notorious amongst her party members for being unlucky, and she often struggles to do things she has been trained to do, such as throwing objects for a distraction or climbing rock faces.
 * While Eldeth is aware that Alias is trying so court her, Alias has yet to become aware of this.
-* Alias had not seen Groggle perform any type of bardic ability for the first several days that they were together, and actually thought that Groggle was one of the more useless memebers of the party until she heard that Groggle had helped heal Ront earlier.
+* Alias had not seen Groggle perform any type of bardic ability for the first several days that they were together, and actually thought that Groggle was one of the more useless memebers of the party until she heard that Groggle had helped heal Ront previously.